clemenko/rke_install_blog/README.md

 For Kubernetes we will need to "set" one of the nodes as the control plane.
 Rancher-01 looks like a winner for this.
 First we need to `ssh` into all three nodes and make sure we have all the updates and add a few things.
 For the record I am not a fan of software firewalls.
 Please feel free to reach to me to discuss. :D

+We need to run the following commands on each of your nodes.
+Make sure you pick the OS of choice.

 **Ubuntu**:

 ```bash